Do you want to learn how to invest treasury bills in Kenya? Well, here is a simple guide on crucial things you need to take note of to make money.

-Anybody from individuals to corporates can invest in treasury bonds in Kenya but have to be nominees of a commercial bank or investment bank in Kenya.
+Anybody from individuals to corporates can invest in treasury bonds in Kenya.
+However, you have to be nominees of a commercial bank or investment bank in Kenya.

-Also referred to as a T-bill, it is one of the paperless ways in which the public lends money to the government with the aim of re-collecting the cash plus interest after one year.
+Treasury bills are also referred to as a T-bill.
+It is one of the paperless ways in which the public lends money to the government with the aim of re-collecting the cash plus interest after one year.

 The CBK issues the securities in Kenya on behalf of the government.

-Before any auction takes place, the Central Bank publishes an invitation to bid for treasury bills on the CBK website and newspapers.
+Before any action takes place, the Central Bank publishes an invitation to bid for treasury bills on the CBK website and newspapers.

 The media usually publishes the results after the auction, mainly for transparency purposes.